zkutalik/ssimp_software/README.md

 This command-line software enables summary statistics imputation (SSimp) for GWAS summary statistics.

 The only input needed from the user are the **GWAS summary statistics**.
-The reference panel needed too is installed automatically during the installation of the software.
+The reference panel (needed for LD computation) is downloaded automatically during the installation of the software.

 ## Installation
 [//]: -------------------------------